Shantanugupta1118/PC-Assistant-Derexa/README.md

 > Install all required libraries using conda on default virtual environment. \
 > Run Derex.py \
 > Call Hello! and start \
-> one  meme chat pinned, "TIK TOK NEWS".
+> one  meme chat pinned, "TIK TOK NEWS"..